harfbuzz/harfbuzz_rs/README.md

 [![Build Status](https://travis-ci.org/manuel-rhdt/harfbuzz_rs.svg?branch=master)](https://travis-ci.org/manuel-rhdt/harfbuzz_rs)
 [![Build status](https://ci.appveyor.com/api/projects/status/tg2xpx3am2iw7nxr?svg=true)](https://ci.appveyor.com/project/manuel-rhdt/harfbuzz-rs)

 `harfbuzz_rs` is a high-level interface to HarfBuzz, exposing its most important functionality in a safe manner using Rust.

 # What is HarfBuzz?

 HarfBuzz is a library for performing complex text layout.
 It does not perform any drawing.
 This is quite a low-level operation.
-If you want to simply draw some text on the screen choose another library.
+If you want to simply draw some text on the screen you should maybe choose another more high-level library.
 However if you want to build a library for drawing text on some canvas or need a lot of control on advanced text layout then this is the right library to use.

 # Getting Started

 To shape a simple string of text you just create a `Font` from a font file, fill a `Buffer` with some text and call the `shape` function.

 ```rust
 use harfbuzz_rs::*;